suffolklibraries/lgc/content/collections/events/creating-constable-workshops-13-04.md

     content:
       -
         type: text
-        text: 'In these creative workshops they will be visiting the Creating Constable Exhibition at Ipswich Mansion and working on a different creative project inspired by the amazing art work every session.'
+        text: 'In these creative workshops visit the ' -
+        type: text
+        marks:
           -
+            type: italic
+        text: 'Creating Constable'
+      -
+        type: text
+        text: ' Exhibition at Christchurch Mansion and work on a creative project inspired by the amazing artwork. ' -
     type: paragraph
     content:
       -
         type: text
-        text: 'They will be using lots of different materials including Lego, print making, plasticine and new ways of drawing!'
+        text: 'These sessions will use various materials including Lego, print making, plasticine and uncover new ways of drawing!'
   -
     type: paragraph
     content: